icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "A links structure was found but an eventActor was not."
 }
 ```
-    11. If the JSON name _links_ exists, the value shall pass the test Links validation [stdRdapLinksValidation] defined in this document.
+    11. If the JSON name _links_ exists, the value shall pass the test Links validation [[stdRdapLinksValidation]][id-stdRdapLinksValidation] defined in this document.
 ``` json
 {
   "code": -10911,